Combinatron/Emulator/README.md

 cabal run Combinatron-Emulator -- --help
 ```

+## Compiler

+The compiler is at this point naive, simple, and, frankly, bad.
+My focus right
+now is not on making the compiler good, but instead on wrestling the programming
+strategies required for programming on an architecture like this.
+There is one
+point to mention though.
+Usage of a named expression inlines it directly at the
+usage site.
+This is subject to change, as it is a relatively straightforward
+matter to replace usages with a pointer to the named expression instead, and
+such a strategy would reduce duplication of work during execution.
+This would
+normally cause no problems unless you use some of the side effecting combinators
+in a named expression.
+At this time, those combinators would be executed once
+for each usage of the named expression.
+In the future that will not necessarily
+hold.

 ## Contributing

 You can use Nix and `nix-shell` to get a working environment that can be messed